 Overview

-Our research treats nonlinear optics within the broader context of general wave physics.
-Examples include optical hydrodynamics, in which the propagation of light is described in terms of fluid flow, and statistical physics using incoherent light.
+Our group studies the physics of imaging and new methods of imaging physics.
+Examples include optical hydrodynamics, in which the propagation of light is described in terms of fluid flow, statistical physics using incoherent light, and quantum optics.
 The new language allows optical modeling and observation of material behavior that is difficult, if not impossible, to see by other means.
 It also provides a framework for the discovery of new photonic effects.

 News